This page is for all legislation related to

 SJR 28 has been assigned to the Rules Committee.

-The Oregon Climate Superfund Act, also known as the Make Polluters Pay Act has been introduced by Senator Jeff Golden.
-It will hold fossil fuel companies responsible for some of the immense costs of pollution from greenhouse gas emissions they are responsible for.
-These companies will be required to use a portion of the profits they have received to pay for the repair and mitigation of some of the damages caused by the emissions and to support appropriate climate resilience efforts.
+The Oregon Climate Superfund Act, also known as the Make Polluters Pay Act will hold fossil fuel companies responsible for some of the immense costs of pollution from greenhouse gas (GHG) emissions they are responsible for.
+These companies will be required to use a portion of the their staggering profits to pay for repair and mitigation of damages caused by GHG emissions and to support appropriate climate resilience efforts.
 State agencies will create resilience plans addressing specific impacts on Oregon’s natural and human-built infrastructure.
-Payments into the fund will be assessed in proportion to a company’s share of greenhouse gas emissions over a historical period.
+Payments into the fund will be assessed in proportion to a company’s share of GHG emissions over a historical period.

 The bill is modeled after legislation already adopted in Vermont and New York.
 Maryland, Massachusetts, Minnesota and California are in the process of developing similar legislation, and more states are expected to follow suit.